-In order to strengthen school health services, school providers can, since 2016, according to the ordinance on interventions within school health services (Förordning om statsbidrag för personalförstärkning inom elevhälsan), apply for financial support.
-The government has tasked the National Agency for Education (Skolverket) to allocate the grant.
-In 2018, the government allocated a total of SEK 150 million (14 million euros) in state grants for improving school health services.
-A corresponding sum was earmarked for the same purpose even 2017.
+In order to strengthen school health services, school providers can, since 2016, according to the Ordinance on interventions within School health services (Förordning om statsbidrag för personalförstärkning inom elevhälsan), apply for financial support.
+The Government has tasked the National Agency for Education (Skolverket) to allocate the grant.
+In 2021, the Government allocated a total of SEK 150 million (about 15 million euros) in state grants for improving school health services (2021 Appropriations Directive, National Agency for Education).